Marcus Andreasson

 Marcus Yates Andreasson (born July 13, 1978) is a Liberian former professional footballer.

-His preferred position is centre-back, but he can also play as a midfielder and striker because of his great height and strength.

-Andreasson is a flexible player and can easily adjust into different roles.
+His preferred position was center-back, but he could also play as a midfielder and striker because of his great height and strength.
+Andreasson was a flexible player and could easily adjust into different roles.

 Career

 He has played for most of his career in top clubs in Scandinavia, but has also played for clubs in the rest of Europe.

 He has played previously for Lierse in the Belgium Pro League, for Norwegian club Molde FK, Swedish clubs Kosta IF, Kalmar FF and Östers IF, English club Bristol Rovers, Norwegian club Bryne FK and Swedish Division 6 club Kosta IF.

-Andreasson also represented Sweden at U21 level.